Trans Bhutan Trail

 Today we head out on what is a historically very significant section of the trail, once used by the famous messenger Garp Lunghi Khorlo.
 Being an isolated section passing through no human settlements, the walk today allowing you to be at one with nature for the duration of the day .
 As you head out of Samtendang , the first section of the trail is an ascent , after which the trail flattens out before dropping down towards Razawo.
 O/n in tents

-Day 6: Razawo to Pelela
+Day 7: Razawo to Noobding to Phobjikha

-For those interested can hike to Bhutan’s most iconic monument, Taktsang monastery.
+After an early breakfast set out for our last hike to Bhutan’s most iconic monument, Taktsang monastery.
 It is one of the most sacred places in Bhutan due to its association with Guru Rinpoche, who reputedly flew to ParoTaktsang cliff in the form of Guru DorjiDrolo, mounted on a flaming dakini-tigress in the 747 A.D., where he meditated and subdued evil spirits.
 Hence it is also referred to as Tiger’ Nest.
-O/n at a hotel in Paro

-Day 11: Paro
+Day 10: Paro to Madarihat

-Cost per person(for Indian nationals only): Rs.79,500/- (+ 5% GST)
+Cost per person(for Indian nationals only): Rs.94,500/- (+ 5% GST)

 Included